 We offer a 60-day return policy for our smart mirror products.

-Purchasing the mirror by itself is a great way to save money on your smart mirror project.
-For a limited time, we are offering special promotional pricing for popular sizes.
-You can use the mirror to make your own smart mirror by combining it with your own TV, monitor, or tablet, along with a Raspberry Pi or Intel Compute Stick.
-Instructions and helpful tips are available below on this page to help you build a cutting-edge system.
+Purchasing the mirror by itself makes your smart mirror project affordable.
+For a limited time, we are offering special pricing for popular sizes.
+Combining the mirror with your own TV, monitor, or tablet, along with a Raspberry Pi or Intel Compute Stick.
+Instructions and helpful tips are available below on this page to help you build a cutting-edge smart mirror.

 - 70% Reflective, 30% Transparent

 - Close match to a standard mirror